LouisMazel/maz-ui/apps/docs/src/guide/translations.md

 **By default Maz-UI will not load any translations to avoid unused code in your bundle.**

-So, to avoid loading hydration issues, use the `messages` option to provide the translations for the language you want to use.
+So, to avoid loading hydration issues or any flashes, use the `messages` option to provide the translations for the language you want to use.
 Otherwise, the translations will be loaded asynchronously.

 :::